Where you are going to hold the property as beneficial Tenants in Common in unequal shares, what is the split to be. For e.g. 50-50, or 60-40?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and give details of the amount?

 We need you to supply the National Insurance Number(s) of all the new owners (required for completion of the SDLT Form)

 Have you approached Swansea Building Society to seek consent to the Transfer of Equity

-Please provide the details of anyone who jointly owns the premises with you?
+Please provide the name(s) and addresse(s) of those who jointly own the property with you?

-Caveats to be read in supporting the above Swansea Building Society transfer of equity Info :
+Information to consider in in addition to the above Swansea Building Society transfer of equity Info :

-There may be various tax and legal implications when transferring equity for your property.
+There are numerous potential tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Swansea Building Society conveyancing panel and accountant before transferring equity.

 Should the tenure of your property be leasehold, provisions in the lease may require that you have a license to do so from the freeholder.
-If such restrictions are not strictly observed you may be in violation of your covenants under the lease.
-This could trigger the freeholder taking enforcement action against you.
+If such restrictions are not strictly observed you may be in breach of your covenants under the lease.
+This could potentially result in the freeholder taking enforcement action against you.

 When it comes to preparing the the Land Registry documents your conveyancing solicitor should in the ‘consideration’ panel choose the first option, if consideration is given; otherwise ignore the consideration panel altogether.